martinzobac/pyfea/examples/README.rst

-NCK ELO control examples
+FEA control examples
 ===============

-This folder contains some examples of pyelo usage.
+This folder contains some examples of pyfea usage.

 ---------------